 - Dante’s Divine Comedy; Anthony Esolen

-- Comedies & Tragedies; William Shakespeare
+- Comedies and Tragedies; Shakespeare

 - Complete English Poems; John Donne

-- Collected Poetry & Prose; Robert Frost
+- Complete Poetry & Prose; Robert Frost

 - The Translations of Seamus Heaney

-- Deification Through the Cross; Anatolios
+- Deification & the Cross; Khaled Anatolios

 - The Liturgy of the Hours; unabridged